 CAIN: Yeah, this is about a seven-grade hill.

-GLINTON: Back up the hill, Jacqueline Cain, a valet, says she's seen an uptick not just in the number of parties in Beverly Hill, but the size and opulence of parties.
-Things like parties for 1-year-olds with valet services.
+GLINTON: Back up the hill, Jacqueline Cain, a valet, says she's seen an uptick not just in the number of parties in Beverly Hill, but the size and opulence of the parties; things like parties for 1-year-olds, with valet services.

-IFEOMA OKARA: Because when I was one, I don't remember what happened but I know they didn't have a party for me.
+IFEOMA OKARA: Because when I was 1 - I don't remember what happened, but I know they didn't have a party for me.
 They go all out.
 They will get the jumpers, they will get the clowns, they will have valet for 1-year-olds.
-So, I think that's a bit extreme.
+So - I think that's a bit extreme.

 GLINTON: But that's new, right?

 OKARA: I would say it's new.
-I mean, I'm not going to hate on it 'cause we get to work it, but to me, it's, like, wow.
-That's not happening with my 1-year-old, but more power to them.
+I mean, I'm not going to hate on it 'cause we get to work it.
+But to me, it's like, wow!
+(Laughter) That's not happening with my 1-year-old but that's - more power to them.

-HARRIS: I notice that because we send our availability form out once a week.
-And so there will people and they'll say for a while, you know, a few weeks they're saying they're only available Saturday and Sunday and then all of the sudden I'm getting emails where they're available all day every day.
+HARRIS: I noticed that because we send our availability form out once a week.
+And so there will people, and they'll say - for a while, you know, a few weeks, they're saying they're only available Saturday and Sunday; and then all of a sudden, I'm getting emails where they're available all day, every day.

 GLINTON: Following a recession, you can expect that these kinds of service jobs are the ones that might get added first.

-GLINTON: Sylvia Allegretto is a labor economist and she specifically studies wages at University of California, Berkeley.
-She says right now more high-skilled workers are trading down.
+GLINTON: Sylvia Allegretto is a labor economist, and she specifically studies wages at University of California, Berkeley.
+She says right now, more high-skill workers are trading down.